luojunwei/LROD/README.md

 1) Introduction
 ```
-    FLRO is a tool which aims to detect overlap regions among long reads..
+    LROD is a tool which aims to detect overlap regions among long reads..
     The input long read data of FLRO is the long reads (fasta format).
 ```
 2) Before installing and running